NHSDigital/terraform-aws-backup/README.md

 Similarly I will assume that you have your backup destination account configuration at `infrastructure/environments/dev-backup`.
 We'll configure that first.

-Copy the `modules/source` and `modules/destination` directories into your `infrastructure/modules` directory, and rename them, giving you `infrastructure/modules/aws-backup-source` and `infrastructure/modules/aws-backup-destination`.
+Copy the `modules/aws-backup-source` and `modules/aws-backup-destination` directories into your `infrastructure/modules` directory, giving you `infrastructure/modules/aws-backup-source` and `infrastructure/modules/aws-backup-destination`.

 ### IAM roles